-Flow in the Souris River was well below average during April and May but had recovered to near normal by mid June.
+Flow in the Souris River was well below average during April and May but recovered by mid June.
 In accordance with the international agreement with the United States, 20 cubic feet per second should be released to the Souris River from North Dakota during June 1st to October 31st.
-This will provide sufficient supplies for cattle watering and other uses along the Manitoba portion of the Souris River.
-On August 11th, flow in the Souris River at Westhope was 29 cubic feet per second.
+This provides sufficient supplies for cattle watering and other uses along the Manitoba portion of the Souris River.
+On September 8th, flow in the Souris River at Westhope was 23 cubic feet per second.